 We are passionate about the cult Japanese game show Takeshi's Castle, and we're proud to share it with you!
-Takeshi Kingdom is an archive and collection of Takeshi's Castle related stuff such as episode guides from international versions, J Murphy's exclusive interviews with contestants and 'MXC' crew members...we hope we've managed to cover nearly anything keshi related.
+Takeshi Kingdom is an archive and collection of Takeshi's Castle related stuff such as episode guides from international versions, J Murphy's exclusive interviews with contestants and 'MXC' crew members, and anything else you probably wouldn't see on any other Takeshi's Castle site.
 Enjoy your stay, and wear your shiny red helmets at all times.

 Takeshi's Castle (風雲！たけし城) (Fuun!
 Takeshi Jo) is a Japanese comedy game show created and presented by the famous Japanese actor, film director, and TV presenter Takeshi Kitano.
 The pilot episode aired on 29th April 1986, and the show first aired from 2nd May 1986 to 19th October 1990 on TBS (Tokyo Broadcasting System).
 The show was filmed at Green Mountain/Midoriyama Studios in Yokohama.

 133 episodes were made: there were 122 regular episodes (running 60 minutes with ad breaks), 11 feature length specials (running for 90 minutes, some 120 minutes).

 The show was about a castle protected by Takeshi and his army of henchmen/emerald guards.
 In each show, Commander Tani (played by Hayato Tani) wanted to claim the castle.
 He had an army made up of over 100 contestants (all geared up in red helmets, shin pads and elbow pads).
 The contestants had to pass through Takeshi's funny and physical challenges without falling in dirty water, mud, or get eliminated in any sort of way.
-Any contestants that manage to pass through all challenges got the chance to storm the castle in the final battle.
+Any contestants that manage to pass through all challenges got the chance to storm the castle in the final tank battle.
 Storming the castle and beating Takeshi was a hard task for the contestants, but any who did won the 1 million yen cash prize.

 Between the games, Takeshi and his sidekick would discuss the battle.
 In later episodes they performed comedy sketches, these sketches also included other cast members.